Fully Supported Katy Trail Cycling Vacation

 Caboose at Washington Welcome Center

-Highlights: Friday, we'll pass through the quaint town of Marthasville, Daniel Boone's original resting place, on our way to Augusta.
+HIGHLIGHTS: Friday, we'll pass through the quaint town of Marthasville, Daniel Boone's original resting place, on our way to Augusta.

 Enjoy a beverage at the trailhead before boarding the shuttle that takes us to our host hotel across the river, in Washington, or head over to Blumenhof Winery before hopping on the shuttle.